Letters from Co-hosts

 - We will have opportunities to share our work, our hobbies, and our stories, through guided sessions.

-- The Sokcho Sprint group chat will remain online for partcipants to continue the popup village period into the weekend and onward…
+- The Sokcho Sprint group chat will remain online for participants to continue the popup village period into the weekend and onward…

 FAQ